 1. Hormonal Havoc

-It's not the extra male hormone that triggers the weight gain, though.
+It's not the extra testosterone that triggers the weight gain, though.
 So what does?
 Short answer: Nobody knows, Dunaif says.
 While there seems to be a genetic component to PCOS—it runs in families—and a genetic component to the associated weight gain, there's little to explain why some of those diagnosed develop weight problems while others do not.
 It is clear that cultural and environmental factors play a part because Europeans, and Americans on the coasts, who may feel more social pressure to be skinny, gain much less weight on average than do their (sometimes literal) sisters in middle America.
 The encouraging side of this is that while many women with PCOS feel like their weight is an immovable number (and treatment for PCOS does not help with weight loss), studies show that almost any woman with PCOS, treated or not, can, if put on a supervised diet and exercise program, lose 10 percent or more of body weight, Dunaif notes.
 Dropping such a moderate amount of weight often will, in turn, push male hormone levels down, leading to a resumption of regular periods and improved chances of conception.

 2. Thyroid Thickness

 For the most part, blaming a sluggish thyroid for excess weight falls in the "you wish" category.
 "A lot of overweight people sort of hope they have hypothyroidism because it's treatable," comments Howard Eisensen, M.D., director of Duke University's Diet and Fitness Center.
 "But it's rare to find someone who's significantly overweight because of an underactive thyroid.
 Even if there is decreased thyroid function, correcting it doesn't do much to correct overweight because it doesn't cause much gain to begin with."
 If weight creep is on a small scale—in the 5- to 10-pound ballpark—it's possible that hypothyroidism is behind it, though.
-If you have other telltale symptoms, such as brittle hair and nails, dry skin and a tendency to feel cold, definitely get checked out.
+If you have other telltale symptoms, such as brittle hair and nails, dry skin and a tendency to feel cold, definitely get checked out, or perform a thryroid self-exam.
 If your thyroid is to blame, treatment should shrink you a bit, but not because of much fat loss.

 Another name for hypothyroidism is "myxedema," which describes a kind of swelling from thick fluidlike tissue that is a hallmark of chronic low thyroid, explains George Bray, M.D., Boyd Professor at Louisiana State University.
 Most of thyroid-prompted weight gain, therefore, is actually due to excess fluid, not fat; correcting the thyroid problem banishes soggy tissue, along with its poundage, pretty effectively.